 We’re talking SPF makeup, sunglasses, and broad-brimmed hats.
 “Preventing sun damage is a million times better for your skin than treating it after the fact,” says Dr. Prystowsky.

 14. Her skincare routine is easy to follow.

 “Fad products and fancy ingredients are fun to try, and sometimes they work well,” says Dr. Prystowsky, “but usually they’re off the shelves just as quickly as they’re on them.”
 Find a cleanser and moisturizer that you know work for you, and keep them at the core of your routine.

 15. She sleeps well.

 It’s not just about getting eight hours a night.
-Skin will also benefit from regularly using clean silk pillowcases.
+Skin will also benefit from regularly using clean silk pillowcases and technologically-advanced mattresses.
 “The material glides easily and prevents creasing and wrinkles,”says Jesleen Ahluwalia, M.D., a dermatologist from Spring Street Dermatology in New York City.”Silk is also easier on hair — it helps avoid tangles and breakage.”
 Better hair and skin while you sleep?
 Yes, please.